libuv is cross-platform support library which was originally written for NodeJS. It’s designed around the event-driven asynchronous I/O model.

 - If there are any handles pending to be closed, the timeout is 0.

-- If none of the above cases was matched, the timeout of the closest timer is taken, or if there are no active timers, infinity.
+- If none of the above cases matches, the timeout of the closest timer is taken, or if there are no active timers, infinity.

 - If the loop was run with the

-The loop blocks for I/O. At this point the loop will block for I/O for the timeout calculated on the previous step.
+The loop blocks for I/O. At this point the loop will block for I/O for the duration calculated in the previous step.
 All I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.

 Check handle callbacks are called.
 Check handles get their callbacks called right after the loop has blocked for I/O. Check handles are essentially the counterpart of prepare handles.

 Close callbacks are called.
 If a handle was closed by calling

 uv_close()it will get the close callback called.

 Special case in case the loop was run with

 UV_RUN_ONCE, as it implies forward progress.
 It’s possible that no I/O callbacks were fired after blocking for I/O, but some time has passed so there might be timers which are due, those timers get their callbacks called.